-World-weary yet naïve lyrics combined with simple melodies and no nonsene vocals, performed amateurishly on cheap Casio keyboards picked up at fleamarkets.
-Abbreviated TSOPA or tSoPA, The Society of Poor Academics is a mostly one-man non-band indie band spearheaded by Eivind Kirkeby.
-Best described as naïve minimalism, but genre-wise the music can be located somewhere in the unexplored regions between lo-fi indie folktronica and acoustic synthpop twee.
+World-weary yet naïve lyrics combined with simple melodies and no-nonsene vocals, performed on mostly cheap Casio keyboards picked up at flea markets.
+Abbreviated TSOPA or tSoPA, The Society of Poor Academics is a mostly one-man non-band indie-band spearheaded by Eivind Kirkeby (Norway).
+Eivind likes to categorize the music as naïve minimalism, but more familiar genres would be: lo-fi, indie pop, folktronica, synthpop, singer/songwriter, and twee.

 Most full releases are available through bandcamp, and concerts will usually be announced through Songkick and Facebook.
-Bigger news/releases will also be published on the Kirkeby Kritikk blog under the tsopa tag.
+News will occasionally be published on the Kirkeby Kritikk blog under the tsopa tag.